woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/spatialrelationships.rst

 .. note::

   The representation of the point was not very human readable (``0101000020266900000EEBD4CF27CF2141BC17D69516315141``) but it was an exact representation of the coordinate values.
 For a test like equality, using the exact coordinates in necessary.
-For further information, please see the section on :ref:`dataadmin.pgBasics.equality`.
+For further information, please refer to :ref:`Equality <dataadmin.pgBasics.equality>`.

 Intersections